1. Sustainability TOP

 Honorable Mention: Automobile sheet metal work (1 person) and machine assembly (1 person)

-• FY2022Bronze Prize: Machine assembly (1 person), lathe (1 person)
+• FY2022Bronze Prize: Machine assembly (1 person), Lathe (1 person)

 Honorable Mention: Machine assembly (1 person)

-• FY2023Honorable Mention: Machine assembly (1 person), lathe (1 person)
+• FY2023Honorable Mention: Machine assembly (1 person), Lathe (1 person)

 • FY2024Silver Prize: Automobile sheet metal work (1 person)